dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-solace-amqp.md

 ### Publishing/subscribing to topics and queues

 By default, messages are published and subscribed over topics.
-If you would like your destination to be a queue - prefix the topic with `queue:` and the Solace AMQP component will connect to a queue.
+If you would like your destination to be a queue, prefix the topic with `queue:` and the Solace AMQP component will connect to a queue.

 ## Create a Solace broker